webdiscus/html-bundler-webpack-plugin/README.md

 The purpose of this plugin is to make the developer's life much easier than it was using `html-webpack-plugin` `mini-css-extract-plugin` and other plugins.

-💡 **Highlights**:
+💡 **Highlights**

-- Define your HTML templates in Webpack entry.
-- The HTML template is the entry point for all source scripts and styles.
+- The HTML template is the entry point.
 - Source scripts and styles can be loaded directly in HTML using `<script>` and `<link>` tags.
-- All JS and CSS files will be extracted from their sources loaded in HTML tags.
+- All JS and CSS files will be extracted from their sources loaded in HTML.
-- You can easily inline JS, CSS, SVG, images **without additional plugins and loaders**.
+- You can inline JS, CSS, SVG, images **without additional plugins and loaders**.
-- You can easily use a template engine, e.g. [Nunjucks](https://mozilla.github.io/nunjucks/), [Handlebars](https://handlebarsjs.com) and others **without template loaders**
+- You can use a template engine, e.g. [Nunjucks](https://mozilla.github.io/nunjucks/), [Handlebars](https://handlebarsjs.com) and others **without template loaders**

-This plugin works like the [pug-plugin](https://github.com/webdiscus/pug-plugin) but the entry point is a `HTML` template.
+- This plugin works like the [pug-plugin](https://github.com/webdiscus/pug-plugin) but the entry point is a `HTML` template.

-How to easily build a multipage website with this plugin, see the [Webpack boilerplate](https://github.com/webdiscus/webpack-html-scss-boilerplate) used the `html-bundler-webpack-plugin`;
+How to easily build a multipage website with this plugin, see the [Webpack boilerplate](https://github.com/webdiscus/webpack-html-scss-boilerplate) used the `html-bundler-webpack-plugin`.

 ### Simple usage example